 Getting to the Budapest Opera House

-To get to the Hungarian State House, head for the district of Terézváros (in the former municipality of Pest), a stone’s throw from Saint Stephen’s Basilica and the Great Synagogue of Budapest .
+To get to the Budapest Opera House, head to the Terézváros district (on the Pest side), a short distance from St Stephen’s Basilica and the Great Synagogue of Budapest.

 The nearest public transports are: